martes 16 de noviembre de 2010

 kingdoms of Valencia and Aragon, and from Tarazona he was guided by the Aragonese Domingo Lafiguera in his crossing the Pyrenees and all Gascony, to appear before the Seneschal in Bordeaux of Edward I, King of England.
 There, the valiant King of Aragon

 presented himself on June 1st, the date set for the challenge.
-Anjou did not show up [1-a].
+Charles of Anjou did not show up [1-a].

 But the Kingdom of Sicily was a fief of the Holy See, which had granted it to Anjou.
 The reaction of Pope Martin IV, feeling deceived, was devastating.
 He excommunicated the King of Aragon Peter III the Great, also declaring against him the